 All students must complete three (3) credits of mathematics.
-The math sequence is as follows: 9th grade takes Algebra 1, 10th grade takes Geometry and then students have additional math choices for 3rd, 4th & 5th years (for those who earned Algebra 1 credit in middle school).
+The math sequence is as follows: 9th grade takes Algebra 1, 10th grade takes Geometry and then students have additional math choices for 3rd& 4th years.
 Some courses have prerequisites and need to be taken in succession.
 Courses offered each year will depend on interest at forecasting.